 To address the question correctly, let's review the underlined text and the options carefully.
 Underlined Text: "You must first implement Active Directory Federation Services (AD FS)" Key Context: The task involves administration of resources in Azure, and the goal is to identify the correct Azure Active Directory solution to meet technical requirements, specifically around user authentication and synchronization.
 A) No change is needed - Explanation: Active Directory Federation Services (AD FS) is typically used for federating identities between on-premises Active Directory (AD) and external applications or services, including Azure Active Directory (Azure AD).
 However, AD FS is not a requirement for integrating on-premises identities with Azure AD.
 Azure AD Connect or Azure AD Join can be used to synchronize and join on-premises directories to Azure AD without needing AD FS. - Why it is rejected: The statement that AD FS is required for administration of resources in Azure is incorrect.
 Azure AD Connect or Azure AD Join are more direct and modern solutions for integrating on-premises AD with Azure AD.
 B) Azure AD Connect - Explanation: Azure AD Connect is the recommended tool for synchronizing on-premises directories with Azure Active Directory.
 It provides a seamless hybrid identity solution that allows you to manage on-premises identities in Azure without the need for AD FS.
 Azure AD Connect supports synchronization of identities, ensuring that users can authenticate to Azure AD resources using the same credentials as their on-premises Active Directory. - Why it is selected: Azure AD Connect is the correct solution for integrating on-premises identities with Azure.
 I...

-HOTSPOT - Before putting the SAP environment on Azure into production, which command should you run to ensure that the virtual machine disks meet the business requirements?
-To answer, select the appropriate...
+SNAPSHOT - Before putting the SAP environment on Azure into production, which command should you run to ensure that the virtual machine disks meet the business requirements?
+To answer, select the appropriat...

-HOTSPOT - You need to provide the Azure administrator with the values to complete the Azure Resource Manager template.
+SNAPSHOT - You need to provide the Azure administrator with the values to complete the Azure Resource Manager template.
 Which values should you provide for diskCount, StorageAccountType, and domainName?
-To answer, select the ap...
+To answer, select the a...

 What should you use to perform load testing as part of the migration plan?